Gab-A/gabrielle-asante-capstone/README.md

 ## Authentication

 - This app uses basic authentication.
-- Users must provide a username and password to log in.
+- Users must provide their email and password to log in.
 - Users can sign up for a new account.

 ## Developer Installation Guide